List of Ghostwriter characters: Héctor Carrero

-Hector (portrayed by William Hernandez) joins the cast midway through season two.
+Héctor (portrayed by William Hernandez) joins the cast midway through season two.
 He meets Alex through the Big Brothers mentoring program.
 He was born in New York City, but grew up in Puerto Rico.
 He does not read and write English very well.
 Alex helps Hector in his writing and he is improving after joining the team.
 Hector particularly enjoys playing handball.